Harshita1303/Python/12-Day12-Strings-Slicing/.tutorial/Tutorial.md

-# String Slicing & Operations on String
+# Day- 12 String Slicing & Operations on String
 # Length of a String
 We can find the length of a string using len() function.